rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 Right, right...

 Can you imagine how many things can go wrong here?
-It's the devil smirking in the corner, knowing, that the possibilities for failure are endless, however, we will address some of them.
+It's the devil smirking in the corner, knowing, that the possibilities for failure are endless, however, we should address at least some of them.

 To give you a quick idea: a separate blog post can be written only about the security, not to mention scalability, extensibility and a few other compulsory properties to make it production ready.